meom-group/tutos/cal1/README.md

 You can see how much of these spaces are filled with the command ```df -h``` (look for /home and /mnt/meom to see how much space is left)

-You can trasnfer data from your computer to cal1 with the command ```scp myfile yourlogin@ige-meom-cal1.u-ga.fr:/mnt/meom/workdir/yourlogin/where_you_want_it/myfile``` and you can download data from cal1 to your computer with the command : ```scp yourlogin@ige-meom-cal1.u-ga.fr:/mnt/meom/workdir/yourlogin/path_to_your_file/myfile .```
+You can transfer data from your computer to cal1 with the command ```scp myfile yourlogin@ige-meom-cal1.u-ga.fr:/mnt/meom/workdir/yourlogin/where_you_want_it/myfile``` and you can download data from cal1 to your computer with the command : ```scp yourlogin@ige-meom-cal1.u-ga.fr:/mnt/meom/workdir/yourlogin/path_to_your_file/myfile .```

 Some data are visible to anyone : ```/mnt/meom/DATA_SET``` and ```/mnt/meom/MODEL_SET```, a catalog will soon be available to see the details of all the datasets.